4g3nt81lly/logic-util/README.md

  <summary><h3 style="margin-top: .5em; margin-bottom: .25em;">&ensp;Working with source code</h3><br/>Windows-friendly.</summary>

  #### Install Python 3.8+
- Here I'm only showing with Homebrew (but really, you can get it from anywhere, as long as it's legit):
+ Here I'm only showing Homebrew (but really, you can get it from anywhere, as long as it's legit):

  ```shell
  brew install python3